-Title IX Coordinator: The University official who oversees investigations involving sexual harassment, sexual violence, domestic violence, dating violence and stalking of students and employees to ensure University-wide compliance with Title IX is Robin Coward, 610.399.2430, rcoward@cheyney.edu.
+Title IX Coordinator: The University official who oversees investigations involving sexual harassment, sexual violence, domestic violence, dating violence and stalking of students and employees to ensure University-wide compliance with Title IX is the Title IX Coordinator.

 Title IX: A provision of federal law (Education Amendments of 1972) that prohibits discrimination on the basis of sex in education programs and activities receiving federal financial assistance; sexual harassment of students is a form of discrimination prohibited by Title IX.